Believe the hype

 Not only all you need to know about the TVR Griffith and Chimaera.
 More than you will ever need to know.

 The Guides are picture led.
-Rather than describe where the inner boots are, a picture is used as well as text.
-Images are generally high quality and very detailed.
+Rather than just describe where the inner boots are, a picture is used as well as text.
+Images are high quality and detailed.